MechanicalRock/mechanicalrock.github.io/_posts/2021-04-28-fed-talk-s01e02-theme-providers.md

 Few things to note:
 1. The `useTheme` hook is defined so the `TableWrapper` component has access to the app's `Theme`.
 2. The `useMediaQuery` hook is defined and parameterized with my desired breakpoint for the hook to observe.
 Its initial value is either `true` or `false`, depending on the clients calculated dimensions.
-3. `useMediaQuery` observe the windows Resize event and will internally recompute the hooks value if the Theme's current breakpoint value changes.
+3. `useMediaQuery` observe the windows Resize event and will internally recompute the hooks value if the theme's current breakpoint value changes.
 4. Remember `breakpoints.down(key)`, `breakpoints.up(key)` includes the `key` as part of its Boolean check.

 [Learn more on `useMediaQuery`.](https://material-ui.com/components/use-media-query/)